ivanisidrowu/ivanisidrowu.github.io/_posts/2018-06-03-effective-java-item-3&4.md

 title:  "Effective Java Item 3&4"
 date:   2018-06-03 00:00:00
 author: Ivan
+categories:
+- EffectiveJava
+- Java
-categories: Effective Java
+tags: Java
 ---

-## Effective Java Item 3: Enforce the singleton property with a private constructor or an enum type
+Enforce the singleton property with a private constructor or an enum type

 ### Advantages